grisu48/openqa-agent/README.md

 | `/file` | GET | Get a file from server (see below) |
 | `/file` | POST | Push a file to server (see below) |

+Most API endpoints require a `Token` item in the http header for authentication.

 ### Run a command

 Use POST requests against the `/exec` endpoint to run custom commands.
 The body is expected to be a json object of the following kind: